 You can make any size batch of yogurt, here is the formula…

-1 litre milk needs 1 tbsp yogurt culture and is sweetened with 2 tbsp honey and 1 tbsp vanilla.
+- 1 litre milk needs 1 tablespoon yogurt culture and is sweetened with 2 tablespoons honey and 1 tablespoon vanilla.

 Some recipes call for much more culture, but what I’ve learned, is that the culture needs space to grow, so less is more.